XDanny322/terraform-provider-example/Readme.md

 Consists of several components

 *  A main.go which serves as the entry point to the provider
-*  A provider package which implments the provider and is consumed by main.go
+*  A provider package which implements the provider and is consumed by main.go
 *  An api package which contains of a main.go which is the entry point to the server.
 This would not usually live within the same repository as the provider code, it's just here so that all the code for this example lives with in a single repository
     *  The api consists of two packages:
         *  server, which is the implementation of the webserver
-        *  client, which is a client that can be used to programatically interact with the server.
+        *  client, which is a client that can be used to programmatically interact with the server.

 ## Requirements